2001 National League Division Series: Game 4

+Originally slated for a 12:12pm first pitch, the game was delayed 3 hours & 36 minutes due to inclement weather.

 Albie Lopez looked to close the door on the Cards.
-Opposing him would be Bud Smith.
+Opposing him would be rookie Bud Smith.
 Smith got into trouble in the top of the first when he allowed two walks and Steve Finley singled home a run to make it 1–0 Diamondbacks.
 However, Fernando Viña hit a leadoff single, stole second, moved to third on a groundout and scored on J. D. Drew's single to tie the game in the bottom half of the inning.
 Then Jim Edmonds's home run in the bottom of the second put the Cardinals up for good.
 Fernando Viña's two-run homer after a walk in the third gave the Cardinals insurance.
+Smith pitched five innings, allowing just one run, for the win.
 Both bullpens held the other team to nothing for the rest of the game as the series was once again tied.